Shepparton Tiling FAQ is a series off questions and answers about tiling & waterproofing.

 Grout joints are the ideal way to lay tiles because firstly, these give space for tile movement and avoid compressive stress buildup.
 Secondly, it gives a medium for the adhesive to cure correctly and form a good bond.
 Minimum 5mm gap in ceramic tiles and 3mm in porcelain tiles is required.

 Yes, you can, but mostly you should avoid doing it.
-A lot of factors need to be studied before you proceed.
-Firstly, the tile should be smooth, unbroken, and not hollow.
-Next, they should be adhesive-absorbent.
+You need to study a lot of factors before you proceed.
+Firstly, the tile must be smooth, unbroken, and not hollow.
+Next, make sure they are adhesive-absorbent.
 After that de-grease it and apply primer on the tiles.
 Next, apply adhesive and set tiles on it.

 No, it is advised that you shouldn’t.
 First render with an acrylic modified render, then apply primer, then adhesive, and finally, place the tiles.